 3. Prepare garlic before planting

-If you live in a warm climate and you are growing a hardneck variety of garlic, the bulbs must be vernalized.
-Vernalize garlic cloves by putting them in the fridge (cloves intact) in a closed paper sack for at least 6 weeks.
+If you live in a warm climate like Arizona and you are growing a hardneck variety of garlic, the bulbs must be vernalized.
+Vernalize garlic cloves by putting them in the fridge (cloves intact) in a closed paper sack for at least six weeks.

 Softneck varieties also benefit from vernalization, but it isn’t as critical as for the hardneck types.